 The Center for European Studies (CES) offers an undergraduate minor and graduate certificate, as well as opportunities abroad including internships organized through the LSA International Internship Program.

-The Center for Russian, East European, and Eurasian Studies (CREES) offers an undergraduate major, three minors, and a combined undergraduate/graduate program.
-For graduate students, CREES offers a master’s degree, graduate certificate, and joint degrees with Business, Law, and Public Policy.
+The Center for Russian, East European, and Eurasian Studies (CREES) offers an undergraduate major.
+For graduate students, CREES offers a master’s degree through the Masters in International and Regional Studies (MIRS), and a graduate certificate.
 Occasionally CREES coordinates internship opportunities and study tours for students.

 The Copernicus Center for Polish Studies (CCPS) is one of the leading Polish studies programs in the nation, drawing on language instruction and courses taught in a variety of departments, as well as strong ties to the local Polish community.

 The Weiser Center for Emerging Democracies (WCED) offers a graduate workshop for WCED fellowship recipients.